mark-watson/Java-AI-Book/manuscript/deeplearning.md

 mvn exec:java -Dexec.mainClass="org.deeplearning4j.examples.advanced.modelling.charmodelling.generatetext.GenerateTxtModel"
 ~~~~~~~~

 Alex Black's example downloads the complete works of Shakespeare from the web and trains a recurrent network LSTM model by passing an input window through the complete text.
-Each input character is one-hot encoded and the target output is the same one-hot encoded text data in the input window except the sample is shifter one character further in the text.
+Each input character is one-hot encoded and the target output is the same one-hot encoded text data in the input window except the sample is shifted one character further in the input text.
 The model learns to predict the next character in a sequence given a sample of input seed text.

 Let's review one-hot encoding.
 We need to convert each character in the training data to a one-hot encoding which is a vector of all 0.0 values except for a single value of 1.0.
-If there are, for example,  256 unique characters in the training data then the vector will have 256 elements.
+If there are, for example,  256 unique characters in the training data the vector will have 256+1 elements because we add an "unknown character" that represents characters the model may see in the future that were not in the training data.
 If the index of character "m" (for example) is 77, then we set element at index 77 to one, all other elements being zero.
 We won't look at the implementation of one-hot encoding here because DL4J provides APIs for this.
-I cover implementation in another book in the [chapter on Deep Learning for the Hy Language](https://leanpub.com/hy-lisp-python/read#leanpub-auto-deep-learning) that you can read online.
+I cover one-hot-encoding implementation in another book in the chapter on [Deep Learning for the Hy Language](https://leanpub.com/hy-lisp-python/read#leanpub-auto-deep-learning) that you can read online.

 Here we will be using one-hot encoding for characters but it also works well for encoding words in a vocabulary.
 Typically training data may have about 10,000 unique words so the one-hot encoding vector would have 10,001 elements.
 We add a special word position for "unknown word."
 For some applications we also use word-embeddings using a smaller vector, 500 elements being a reasonable size.
 We won't be using word-embeddings here, or one-hot word embedding but I want you to know what these terms mean.

 By processing sufficient sample text, an LSTM network can learn a language that models input text.
 If you train on samples from Shakespeare then the model generates text that looks like Shakespeare wrote it.
 This also works for any author with a specific writing style.

 For a customer, I used an LSTM model trained on JSON log data from AWS.
-They wanted to have a large amount of test data that did not contain any sensitive information.
+They wanted to have a large amount of test data that did not contain any sensitive information so we generated "fake data" in the correct schema.
 The LSTM model worked fairly well, the major restriction being that I checked each generated JSON datum for having valid syntax and followed the Schema of the original data, discarding samples that failed these tests.

 The examples provided with DL4J cover most of the deep learning use cases you may require for your work.
 If you load the entire DL4J examples repository in a Java IDE and use global search then you should be able to find appropriate CNN, Classification, Regression, etc. examples similar to your current use case that you can modify.

-I wanted to try using an LSTM character generation model to generate CSV style spreadsheet data and in the next section is a small example where I modified Alex Black's character generating LSTM example.
+As an experiment, I wanted to try using an LSTM character generation model to generate CSV style spreadsheet data and you can see the implementation of this idea in next section where I modified Alex Black's character generating LSTM example.

 ## Modifying Alex Black's character generating LSTM example to Model and Generate CSV Spreadsheet data